dream-horizon-org/raven-thunder/docs/docs/getting-started/core-entities.md

 ## Next Steps

-- Learn how to create your first CTA (to be added)
+- Learn how to create your first CTA Journey (to be added)
-- Understand Behaviour Tag creation (to be added)
+- Understand Behaviour creation (to be added)
 - Explore the [API contracts](/raven-thunder/api/overview) for integration
 - Review [architecture details](/raven-thunder/architecture/modules) for deeper understanding